Can Unemployment Benefits Run Out?

 - Protect your finances by paying your bills on time.

 - Consider taking a lower paying job if you are about to lose unemployment.

-Additionally, you may consider picking up part time or temporary work to help you out while you are continuing to search for a job.
+Additionally, you may consider picking up part-time or temporary work to help you out while you are continuing to search for a job.
 You may begin freelancing in your field and discover that you can make a lot of money doing that.
 You may also find that you can pick up odd jobs to help supplement your income.
-Once your unemployment benefits have run out you should really consider taking a temporary job or waiting tables.
-This can save you from being turned out on the street or from going hungry.
+Once your unemployment benefits have run out, you should really consider taking a temporary job or waiting tables.
+It can save you from being turned out on the street or from going hungry.

 - Think outside of the box when it comes to looking for a job.

 - Be willing to move to another area if there are better jobs elsewhere.